Shobika187/basic-nn-model/README.md

 ## RESULT

-Thus a Neural network for Regression model is Implemented
+Thus a basic neural network regression model for the given dataset is written and executed successfully.